nt246/NTRES-6100-data-science/analysis/lesson14-for-loops.md

 We will be working through [this tutorial](http://ohi-science.org/data-science-training/programming.html) developed by the Ocean Health Index Data Science Team

 <br>

-## Announcements
-* Homework 6 due tonight.
-The final homework will be posted later today and will be due next Monday (Nov 9).
-We realize that the election makes this week very unusual, so let us know if you need special accommodations.

 <br>

 ## Today's learning objectives

+We'll start by working through the parts of [lesson 13](https://nt246.github.io/NTRES-6100-data-science/lesson13-relational-data.html#Relational_data) that we didn't have time to cover last time (filtering joins) and recap and strategies for successfully integrating data from multiples tables.
+Then we'll shift gears to begin exploring the key programming concepts of iteration and conditional execution.

-By the end of today's class, you should be able to:
+By the end of today's and Wednesday's classes, you should be able to:

 * Write a `for` loop to repeat operations on different input
 * Implement `if` and `if else` statements for conditional execution of code